klausfrieler/aat_monitor/README.md

-# DGM DOTS DEmo Online Survey Monitor
+# AAT Monitor
-shiny app to monitor the DGM DOTS DEMO Online Survey
+Shiny app to monitor the AAT battery on the DOTS server